Book An Appointment

 To test your own stone, fill a glass of water.
 Drop the stone into the glass—if it sinks, you’ll know your diamond is real, but if it floats it means it’s an imitation.

-2. Diamonds don’t shatter when exposed to high heats.
+2. Diamonds don’t shatter when exposed to high heat

 Because it takes millions of years to form diamonds below the earth’s surface, they are exposed to massive amounts of heat and high pressure.
 As a result, diamonds are incredibly durable and aren’t susceptible to damage from high heat.
 Fake diamonds, on the other hand, cannot handle heat nearly as well because they are made of weaker materials.